Admin Manual – Using the Security Operations Board

 6. Typical Workflow Example

-2. Admin opens Emergency Details → checks guard’s device battery and GPS accuracy.
+• Panic Alert arrives in Urgent.
+Admin opens Emergency Details → checks the guard's device battery and GPS accuracy.

-3. Admin uses Map or Navigate to Location to dispatch nearest guard.
+• Admin uses Map or Navigate to Location to dispatch the nearest guard.

-4. Once contained, incident is moved to Review for verification.
+• Once the situation is contained, the incident is moved to Review for verification.

-Tip: Keep the Security Operations Board open during shifts to monitor real-time activity.
-It gives the clearest view of what’s happening, what’s pending, and what needs escalation.
+Tip: Leave the Security Operations Board open during shifts to track real-time activity.
+It offers the most complete picture of ongoing events, pending items, and anything requiring escalation.